Home » Pharma SOPs » QA SOPs » Procedure for planned internal Quality Audits in Pharma

 6.1 External Audits are conducted by Regulatory Bodies, Certification Bodies, Notified Bodies, and Customers.

-Certification Bodies: The Certification Body audits us as per ISO / EN ISO 13485.
-The audits are conducted annually.
-The audit plan is received, and the audit is conducted by the Auditors.
-The auditors provide the audit results, and if there is any nonconformity, we submit the root cause, and corrective action plan, and based on the acceptance of the corrective action plan, the corrective actions are taken and completed as per the target dates.
+Certification Bodies: The Certification Body audits us according to ISO/EN ISO 13485 annually.
+After receiving the audit plan, the Auditors conduct the audit.
+The auditors provide the audit results, and if there is any nonconformity, we submit the root cause and corrective action plan.
+Based on the acceptance of the corrective action plan, we take and complete the corrective actions as per the target dates.

 7.0 Unannounced Audits: